U.S. prepares for North Korea's return of American war remains

 Breaking News Emails

-SEOUL, South Korea — The U.S. military said Saturday that it was moving "assets" to a U.S. air base near South Korea's capital and to the inter-Korean border to prepare for North Korea to return the remains of U.S. soldiers who have been missing since the 1950-53 Korean War.
+SEOUL, South Korea — The U.S. military said Saturday that it was moving caskets to the Korean border village of Panmunjom in preparation for North Korea to return the remains of U.S. soldiers who have been missing since the 1950-53 Korean War.

-But U.S. Forces Korea spokesman Col. Chad Carroll denied a report by South Korea's Yonhap news agency that U.S. military vehicles carrying more than 200 caskets were planning to cross into North Korea on Saturday.
+A spokesperson for U.S. Forces Korea said around 100 caskets were sent to the border Saturday, while some 50 or 60 more would be sent to the border over the coming days as the U.S. waits for North Korea to confirm the time and date for the transfer.

+"We're anticipating around 200 to 250 remains and so that is what we're preparing for," the spokesperson told NBC News.
+"It could happen any second and we are getting ready for that."

 Pyongyang agreed to send home U.S. war remains during the June 12 summit between North Korean leader Kim Jong Un and President Donald Trump.